- Colour Brown or yellowish brown to black or reddish black

 Extremely territorial, acrobat ants will not tolerate the presence of more than one colony at a given nesting site.
 However, colonies in close proximity will coordinate with one another.
 Each colony contains a single queen and as many as thousands of workers.
 Despite the general lack of information regarding their specific reproductive practices, acrobat ant colonies are known to produce swarmers just like any other ant species.
 During the right weather conditions, the winged swarmers leave their nests to mate and look for appropriate places to begin new colonies.

-Compared to other, more destructive ant species, acrobat ants have a minimal impact on the places they infest.
-However, the insects can become pests when they exacerbate the existing structural damage left by other wood-boring species.
-Acrobat ants also occasionally strip the insulation from electrical and telephone wires, which increases the risk of power shorts and outages.
-The insects bite and emit an unpleasant odour when disturbed or threatened, as well.
+Acrobat ants can exacerbate the existing structural damage left by other wood-boring species or fungal rot and can also strip the insulation from electrical and telephone wires, which increases the risk of power shorts and outages.
+When threatened, they may bite.